Posted on

 Why did you volunteer to be on the FCANZ Board?

-I sought re-election this year to continue contributing to the Association for the benefit of the fencers and partners with special interests on Board productivity, efficiency, HR, and importantly Board culture for a positive progressive future.
+I thoroughly enjoy contributing to the Association for the benefit of the fencers and partners with special interests on Board productivity, efficiency, HR, and importantly Board culture for a positive progressive future.
 I am extremely passionate about people, business growth and the future of the fencing industry, creating opportunities for all those involved.

 What skills do you bring to the Association?